 Hi!
 My name's Edward Nutting (but I prefer just Ed).
 I was born in Enfield, London in March '96 but moved to Bristol for university and stayed for 8 years.
 I now split my time between London and Cambridge.
 I've tried a lot of things in the past but am always up for new stuff.
 Below is a short summary of "the things which stuck".

 It's fair to say that my hobby and passion is also my work.
 I started programming when I was around 8 years old by getting a book from a library.
 My dad helped teach me quite a bit and I was quickly hooked.
 Why?
 Because you can make computers do stuff - cool stuff - and exactly what you want them to (if you know how).

-More recently I have been bridging the highest and lowest levels of software and hardware, by modeling a hardware garbage collector in Agda - a very-high-level dependently-typed programming language.
+More recently, I have been bridging the highest and lowest levels of software and hardware, by modeling a hardware garbage collector in Agda - a very-high-level dependently-typed programming language.
 I've also just exited a startup called Midspace, a virtual conference platform primarily for academic conferences.

 Over the last 15 years I've learnt a lot and there's still so much more to go.
 I thoroughly enjoy my work and am looking forward to continuing my career.
 If I can choose what I do (preferably my own ideas), even better!